sleexyz/dir-loader/README.md

 ...
 ```

-This is equivalent to the following code:
+This is equivalent to the following javascript:
 ```js
 // (equivalent to ./entry.js)